 While Kafkorama is designed for real-time messaging, some messages are retained in memory for a configurable period of time, as described below.

-, every node in a Kafkorama cluster maintains a snapshot message — the most recent message
+For each subject X, every node in a Kafkorama cluster maintains a snapshot message — the most recent message

-.
-This applies to both clustering modes: Standard Message Delivery
+received with the retained property set to true.
+This applies to both QoS levels: Standard Message Delivery

 and Guaranteed Message Delivery.

-The table below illustrates how the snapshot message for the subject /Stocks/NYSE/IBM
+The table below illustrates how the snapshot message for the subject /Stocks/NYSE/IBM evolves as new messages are received:

-Time | Received Message | Snapshot Message |
+| Time | Received Message | Snapshot Message |

-10:12 (first message) | subject=/Stocks/NYSE/IBM content=140 retained=false |
+| 10:12 (first message) | subject=/Stocks/NYSE/IBM content=140 retained=false |

 No snapshot available for /Stocks/NYSE/IBM at this time |

-10:13 | subject=/Stocks/NYSE/IBM content=150 retained=false |
+| 10:13 | subject=/Stocks/NYSE/IBM content=150 retained=false |

 No snapshot available for /Stocks/NYSE/IBM at this time |

-10:15 | subject=/Stocks/NYSE/IBM content=141 retained=true |
+| 10:15 | subject=/Stocks/NYSE/IBM content=141 retained=true |

 subject=/Stocks/NYSE/IBM content=141 retained=true |

-10:25 | subject=/Stocks/NYSE/IBM content=144 retained=false |
+| 10:25 | subject=/Stocks/NYSE/IBM content=144 retained=false |

 subject=/Stocks/NYSE/IBM content=141 retained=true |

-10:40 | subject=/Stocks/NYSE/IBM content=142 retained=true |
+| 10:40 | subject=/Stocks/NYSE/IBM content=142 retained=true |

 subject=/Stocks/NYSE/IBM content=142 retained=true |

 When a client connects or reconnects to a node in the Kafkorama cluster and subscribes to a subject, that node first sends the current snapshot message (if available).
-Subsequently, the client receives any new real-time messages for that subject as soon as they are published, including messages originating from Kafka.
+Subsequently, the client receives any new real-time messages for that subject as soon as they are published, including messages originating from Apache Kafka®.

-parameter.
+SnapshotExpireTime parameter.
 This is especially useful when new subjects are

 continuously added but not updated afterward — without a time limit, unused snapshots could accumulate and lead to